 Record date and quorum.
 The holders of a majority of our outstanding stock entitled to vote at the Annual Meeting must be present in person or by proxy for the transaction of business.
 This is called a quorum.
 Abstentions and broker non-votes (discussed below) will be counted for purposes of determining the presence of a quorum at the meeting.
-At the close of business on January 6, 2017, there were 108,614,238 issued and outstanding shares of our common stock, the holders of which are entitled to one vote per share on all matters.
+At the close of business on January 5, 2018, there were 108,845,327 issued and outstanding shares of our common stock, the holders of which are entitled to one vote per share on all matters.
 We have no other class of securities entitled to vote at the meeting.
-Only stockholders of record at the close of business on January 6, 2017, will be entitled to vote at the Annual Meeting.
+Only stockholders of record at the close of business on January 5, 2018, will be entitled to vote at the Annual Meeting.

 Submitting voting instructions for shares held in your name (i.e., you are a stockholder of record).
 You may vote your shares of common stock by telephone or over the Internet, which saves the Company money, or by completing, signing and returning a proxy.
 A properly submitted proxy will be voted in accordance with your instructions unless you subsequently revoke your instructions.
-If you submit a signed proxy without indicating your vote, the person voting the proxy will vote your shares according to the Board of Director's recommendation with respect to Proposals 1, 2 and 3 (FOR the eight Director nominees identified in this proxy statement, and FOR Proposals 2 and 3).
-If you do not indicate your voting preference as to Proposal 4 when you submit a signed proxy, the shares represented by your proxy will be voted ABSTAIN with respect to Proposal 4.
+If you submit a signed proxy without indicating your vote, the person voting the proxy will vote your shares according to the Board of Director's recommendation with respect to Proposals 1, 2 and 3 (FOR the ten Director nominees identified in this proxy statement, and FOR Proposals 2 and 3).

 Submitting voting instructions for shares held in street name (i.e., you are the beneficial owner of your shares).
 If you are a beneficial owner of shares, follow the instructions you receive from your broker or other organization holding your shares in street name.
 If you want to vote in person, you must obtain a legal proxy from your broker and bring it to the Annual Meeting.
 If you do not submit voting instructions to the organization that holds your shares, that organization may still be permitted to vote your shares.
 In general, under applicable New York Stock Exchange rules, the organization that holds your shares may generally vote on routine matters.
 Proposal 2, the approval and appointment of the Company's independent auditor, is a routine matter.
 However, absent specific instructions from beneficial owners, brokers may not vote for non-routine matters.
-Proposal 1, the election of directors, Proposal 3, the advisory vote on executive compensation, and Proposal 4, the advisory vote on whether a stockholder advisory vote to approve executive compensation should occur every 1, 2 or 3 years, are non-routine matters.
-Therefore, there may be broker non-votes with respect to Proposals 1, 3 and 4.
+Proposal 1, the election of directors, and Proposal 3, the advisory vote on executive compensation, are non-routine matters.
+Therefore, there may be broker non-votes with respect to Proposals 1 and 3.